 The executives we surveyed see a strong future in ecosystems.
-In the next three to five years, they believe ecosystems will create new competitive advantage (56 percent), allow them to use data and analytics to better serve customers (50 percent), create new customer experiences (46 percent), and drive innovation and disruption (44 percent).
+In the next three to five years, those in the United States believe ecosystems will create new competitive advantage (55 percent), allow them to use data and analytics to better serve customers (50 percent), create new customer experiences (46 percent), and drive innovation and disruption (43 percent).
 These are the steps to executing an ecosystems vision:

 Having a strong and clear role in an ecosystem allows companies to pick the right teammates to make a powerful market play.